spacemit-com/bianbu-docs/en/ai/llama-cpp.md

 # llama.cpp

-llama.cpp is an open source inference framework written in pure C/C++.
-It is designed to enable large language models in GGUF/GGML format such as Llama to run quickly on local CPU/GPU (laptop, mobile phone, `muse pi` or even browser) without relying on heavyweight frameworks.
+**llama.cpp** is an open-source inference framework written purely in C/C++, designed to efficiently run large language models like Llama in GGUF/GGML format locally on CPUs/GPUs (laptops, mobile devices, Raspberry Pi, or even browsers), without relying on heavyweight frameworks.

-## Installation
+## Download

 Download the compressed file `spacemit-llama.cpp` and unzip it